MonashBioinformaticsPlatform/varistran/README.md

 ### Dependencies

-Various diagnostic plotting functions in Varistran use `ggplot2`.
+Various diagnostic plotting functions in Varistran use `grid`, `ggplot2` and `ggdendro`.
 Varistran can also produce an interactive `shiny` report.

 ```
-install.packages(c("ggplot2","shiny"))
+install.packages(c("grid","ggplot2","ggdendro","shiny"))
 ```

 By default, library size estimation is by TMM, implemented in edgeR from BioConductor: